MarcialRosales/concourse-workshop/improvingPipeline.md

 ```

+We are going to use [Spruce](https://github.com/geofffranks/spruce/releases/).
+Spruce is a tool that allows us to work with YAML files very easily.
+We can use it to do simple things like variable interpolation to more complex tasks like injecting YAML blobs, resolve variables from Vault and many more things.

+1. Install **Spruce** (https://github.com/geofffranks/spruce/releases/).
+Download it, move it to `/usr/local/bin/spruce` and `chmod u+x /usr/local/bin/spruce`.
-1. Use hierarchical YAML in credentials and secrets
+2. We are going to use hierarchical YAML in credentials and secrets
-2. Use Spruce to resolve credential in the pipeline
+3. We Spruce to inject variables into the pipeline.

   ```YAML
   resources: